 Step 3: Figure out your flex number

-Average out your spend on Fixed, Non-Monthly, and Future across the timeframe you used to categorize expenses.
+Average out your spending on Fixed, Non-Monthly, and Goals across the timeframe you used to categorize expenses.
 (For example, if you categorized 4 months of expenses, divide the total Fixed amount by 4.
 That is your Fixed number.)
 So let’s say…

 That leaves $1700 a month for Flex spending.
 Divide this by 4.3 to arrive at a weekly amount, which is an easier timeframe for most people to stick to than monthly.